Existential risk from artificial intelligence: Enhanced pathogens

-As AI technology democratizes, it may become easier to engineer more contagious and lethal pathogens.
+As AI technology spreads, it may become easier to engineer more contagious and lethal pathogens.
 This could enable people with limited skills in synthetic biology to engage in bioterrorism.
 Dual-use technology that is useful for medicine could be repurposed to create weapons.

 For example, in 2022, scientists modified an AI system originally intended for generating non-toxic, therapeutic molecules with the purpose of creating new drugs.
 The researchers adjusted the system so that toxicity is rewarded rather than penalized.
-This simple change enabled the AI system to create, in six hours, 40,000 candidate molecules for chemical warfare, including known and novel molecules.
+This enabled the AI system to create, in six hours, 40,000 candidate molecules for chemical warfare, including known and novel molecules.

 AI arms race

 Companies, state actors, and other organizations competing to develop AI technologies could lead to a race to the bottom of safety standards.
-As rigorous safety procedures take time and resources, projects that proceed more carefully risk being out-competed by less scrupulous developers.
+As rigorous safety procedures take time and resources, projects that proceed more carefully risk being outcompeted by less scrupulous developers.
+According to a 2025 study, AI market concentration could "translate into unprecedented accumulation of power".

 AI could be used to gain military advantages via autonomous lethal weapons, cyberwarfare, or automated decision-making.
 As an example of autonomous lethal weapons, miniaturized drones could facilitate low-cost assassination of military or civilian targets, a scenario highlighted in the 2017 short film Slaughterbots.
 AI could be used to gain an edge in decision-making by quickly analyzing large amounts of data and making decisions more quickly and effectively than humans.
 This could increase the speed and unpredictability of war, especially when accounting for automated retaliation systems.